 Pursuant to the August 2000 binding memorandum of understanding, we and Procter & Gamble have divided rights to the programs from the 1997 collaboration agreement that are no longer part of the companies' collaboration.
 Procter & Gamble has obtained rights to certain early stage programs.
 We have rights to all other research programs including exclusive rights to the VEGF Trap, the Angiopoietins and Regeneron's Orphan Receptors (RORs).
 Any drugs that result from the new collaboration will continue to be jointly developed and marketed worldwide, with the companies equally sharing development costs and profits.
-Under the new agreement, beginning in the first quarter of 2001 and continuing through December 2005, research support from Procter & Gamble will be \$2.5 million per quarter, or \$50.0 million in the aggregate (before adjustments for future inflation).
-From the inception of our collaboration with Procter & Gamble through February 28, 2001, we have received research funding and research progress payments, including payments related to AXOKINE, totaling \$81.3 million.
+Under the new agreement, beginning in the first quarter of 2001, research support from Procter & Gamble will be \$2.5 million per quarter (before adjustments for future inflation) through December 2005.